-The Trust had net current assets at 31 August 2021 of £222,000 (2020 - £260,000).
-During the year the Trust made an operational surplus of £8,000 (2020 - £99,000).
+The Trust had net current assets at 31 August 2022 of £271,000 (2021 - £222,000).
+During the year the Trust made an operational surplus of £49,000 (2021 - £8,000).
 This excludes movements on the fixed assets fund and the defined benefit scheme pension adjustments.
 Due to strong learner recruitment and careful financial management, the UTC has been able to generate this modest level of reserves in its first five years as an open academy.
 This along with now being full to capacity has put the LDE UTC in a healthy financial position, as such budgets and forecasts for the first years of opening have been set to use these positives to further strengthening the unique offer of the UTC as a leading provider of technical education and training.

-Post year end the UTC has continued to recruit learners exceptionally well and is forecast to continue to make surpluses in each year of its 3-year forecast.
+Post year end the UTC has continued to recruit learners exceptionally well and is forecast to continue to make surpluses in each year of its 3-year forecast, despite the challenging economic outlook and funding environment.